C2SM/icon4py/CODING_GUIDELINES.md

 ## Testing

-TODO change!!

 Testing components is a critical part of a software development project.
 We follow standard practices in software development and write unit, integration, and regression tests.
 Note that even though [doctests][doctest] are great for documentation purposes, they lack many features and are difficult to debug.
 Hence, they should not be used as replacement for proper unit tests except in trivial cases.

 ### Test suite folder structure

-There are separate test suites (each living in a subfolder) for the separate subpackages of icon4Py.
-This is so that not all subpackages have to be tested on CI all the time (see [`ci-docs`][the ci docs] for details).

-The `tests` folder should not be a package but the contained test suites are python packages.
+In each package tests are organized under the `tests` folder.
+The `tests` folder should not be a package but the contained test suites may be python packages.

+Test suites in folders `stencil_tests` are generally run in integration mode with [icon-exclaim](https://github.com/C2SM/icon-exclaim) should only contain tests for GT4Py stencils that might be integrated into ICON.